HOME

 Zainab Ahmed is an undergraduate student in the Bachelor of Design in City Innovation program at the University of Calgary.
 She is passionate about advancing equitable and inclusive practices within design, particularly in the built environment.
 Dedicated to advocating for racialized communities, she supports more inclusive, community-driven design processes.
 In her free time, she enjoys figure skating, travelling, and spending time with family and friends.

-Research Assistant and Marketing Rein Gonzales headshot
+Research Assistant and Marketing Coordinator Rein Gonzales headshot

 Rein Gonzales